evgenyneu/evgenii.com/app/blog/_posts/2014-04-02-write-good-content-nail-patel-interview.md

 ## Infographics

-Create infographics: simple visual representation of complex ideas/data.
+Create infographics: simple visual representations of complex ideas/data.
 Neil does 1 infographic a week: one person is collecting data and designer is making the images.

 ## How to start blogging